 Why there is a Dating Cliche in Early Sobriety

 Building and maintaining romantic relationships are hard for everyone, including sober people.
-However, the subject of dating when someone is in the early stages of sobriety is a controversial issue.
+However, the subject of dating in early sobriety is a controversial issue.

 Previous to having been sober, it’s readily assumed that people had lost themselves to their addiction.
 The process of recovery not only involves becoming sober, but learning to like oneself and appreciate life again.